How to register, tag and move animals safely between farm and market to bring down the risk of disease in transport.

 Keepers are required to keep an annual inventory in their holding registers and complete an annual inventory sent to them in late November.
 Summary details of all sheep (including rams and lambs) and goats under the farmer’s keepership must be recorded on this document.
 Failure to send the inventory back can result in an increased risk of an on farm inspection.
 The purposes for which the Inventory data is used are set out in full in a email@example.com..
 For further information on the inventory call 01904 455284 or email

 EC Council Regulation 21/2004 (on sheep and goat identification) and related regulations.
 The EU Commission’s technical guidelines for electronic identifiers and readers are:

-The requirements are enforced in England through The Sheep and Goats (Records, Identification and Movement) (England) Order 2009.
+The requirements are enforced in England through The Sheep and Goats (Records, Identification and Movement) (England) Order 2009 as amended by the The Sheep and Goats (Records, Identification and Movement) (England) (Amendment) Order 2014.
 UK Devolved Administration’s equivalent legislation is available on the Government’s Legislation website.

 RPA Customer Service Centre